svanoort/rest-compress/README.md

  LZF        |3.33792e-05 | 0.0042147066 | 0.0223565097 |  174164.0
  GZIP       |3.71741e-05 | 0.0150530411 | 0.0393193676 |   90949.0

+*Benchmark conditions:*
-*Benchmark conditions: all benchmarks run by calling one development VM from another, over a fast network link (100+ MB/s real performance).
-There was nothing to generate load on the test machines.*
+- All benchmarks run by calling one development VM from another
+- Fast network link in LAN (100+ MB/s real performance)
+- There was nothing to generate load on the test machines.

+*Machine configuration:*
-*Machine configuration: JBoss EAP 6.1.1 application server, CPU: Intel Xeon E312xx (Sandy Bridge) @ 2.4 GHz, 2 cores, 4096 KB cache, 4 GB RAM*
+- JBoss EAP 6.1.1 application server
+- CPU: Intel Xeon E312xx (Sandy Bridge) @ 2.4 GHz, 2 cores, 4096 KB cache
+- 4 GB RAM

 #Future Plans:
 The following additions are planned at some point, and are listed below in priority order so consumers are aware that they are already planned.
 No ETA when they will be completed, however.